 - This learning structure leads to better self-assessment for learners.

-A guide to the different language levels, with competencies and course recommendations
+What are the levels of language learning?
+A guide with competencies and course recommendations

 Our guide helps you to set concrete and relevant learning goals for teams and individual employees: Who needs to be able to communicate via written text in a foreign language?
 Who would benefit from travel to other countries?
 And who will be negotiating complex affairs in a foreign language?

-The Common European Framework is organized on a scale of A1, A2, B1, B2, C1 and C2.
+The Common European Framework is organized on a scale of A1, A2, B1, B2, C1, and C2.
 Every level is associated with certain competencies.
 With a direct reference to this scale, Babbel formulates every lesson with practical learning goals that are achieved upon its completion.
-In this way, you and your employees will be able to see clearly and obviously which competencies and language levels have been achieved.
+In this way, you and your employees will be able to see clearly which competencies and language learning difficulty levels have been achieved.

 – introduce themselves